 BAWAR offers a 24- hour hotline and in-person counseling support services for survivors of sexual violence

-In addition to our 24-hr Sexual Assault Crisis Hotline (510) 845-7273 , we offer in-person counseling for survivors and significant others as well as hospital, police and courtroom accompaniments.
+In addition to our 24-hr Sexual Assault Crisis Hotline (510) 845-7273 , we offer therapy and coaching for survivors and loved ones as well as hospital, police and courtroom accompaniments.
 We are always here to support you to weigh your options and talk about what is the best choice for you.

 You may go to a hospital*, clinic or your own doctor for an examination.
 You can get a complete check-up if you are in pain.
 You can find free, fast and confidential testing in your area at the CDC website here: https://gettested.cdc.gov/.
 You will most likely be asked to get tested again for follow-up in about 4-6 weeks.